AlexHunton2/gulua/Readme.md

 # [GuLua](https://github.com/AlexHunton2/gulua)

 ## Summary
 GuLua is a graphics library wrapped around OpenGL for the Lua Programming Language.
-GuLua allows for the drawing basic geometric objects and input in order to create simple graphics programs only using Lua.
+GuLua allows for the drawing of basic geometric objects and input handling in order to create simple graphics programs with Lua.

 Inspiration of design was taken from different projects:
 * [Processing](https://processingfoundation.org) - Extremely similar idea, but with Lua.
 * [GMod](https://wiki.facepunch.com/gmod/) - Lua design of *Entities* and *Hooks*
 * [Glitter](https://github.com/Polytonic/Glitter) - Code template starting point.

-This project is particularly thankful to Processing and GMod as it serves as a a love letter to both of these as both were instrumental in my computer science journey.
+This project is particularly thankful to Processing and GMod as it serves as a a love letter to both as they were instrumental in my computer science journey.

 ## Getting Started